-As a Regional Park, St. Brieux Park is a non-profit organization, which operates from revenues earned in the four month operating season.
-Other financial help comes through donations, grants, sponsors and our contributing partners.
-Our contributing partners include: the Rural Municipality of Lake Lenore No. 399, Town of St. Brieux, and Rural Municipality of Flett’s Springs No. 429.
-All Regional Parks fall under the Regional Parks Act.
-The Saskatchewan Regional Parks Association is there to support all the Regional Parks and help the Parks continually grow and get better to provide the most fantastic recreational and tourism for everyone to enjoy!
+St. Brieux Regional Park is a non-profit organization, which operates from revenues earned in the five-month operating season.
+Other financial assistance comes from donations, grants, sponsors, and our contributing partners.
+Our contributing partners include: Rural Municipality of Lake Lenore No. 399, Town of St. Brieux, and Rural Municipality of Flett’s Springs No. 429.
+All regional parks fall under the Regional Parks Act.
+The Saskatchewan Regional Parks Association exists to support all the regional parks in the province and help them continually grow and improve in order to provide the most fantastic and affordable recreational and tourism services for everyone to enjoy!

-As a non-profit organization, the Park is ran by a Board of Directors.
-The position of a director is a volunteer position and the person usually resides within the area of one of our contributing partners and the partner appoints this person the Park Board.
-The Park Board of Directors creates all policies, approves all budgets, and makes all major decisions for the Park.
-They also direct the General Manager who oversees the daily operations of the Park, Golf Course, projects, staff, office work, etc. St. Brieux also has a Golf Superintendent who oversees the maintenance and care of the course, a Clubhouse Manager who handles the daily operations of the clubhouse and golf course events and tournaments, and the Park Maintenance Manager who oversees the daily care and maintenance of the Park and amenities.
-The staff are local young people who love their Regional Park and work very hard every year to keep the Park and Golf Course at it’s best!!
+St. Brieux Regional Park is ran by a Board of Directors.
+The position of a director is a volunteer position, usually requires the position holder to reside within the area of one of our contributing partners, and is appointed by the respectful contributing partner.
+St. Brieux Regional Park Authority’s Board of Directors creates all policies, approves all budgets, and makes all major decisions for the regional park.
+They also direct the General Manager, who oversees the daily operations of the park and golf course, capital projects, sponsorships and grants, and all staff.
+St. Brieux Regional Park also employs a Golf Course Superintendent, who oversees the maintenance of the golf course; a Clubhouse Manager, who handles the daily operations of and events at the clubhouse and golf course; and a Maintenance Manager, who oversees the maintenance of the campground and clubhouse amenities.
+Our staff are individuals from the community and surrounding area who love their regional park and work very hard to keep the park and golf course at their very best!

-Established in 1972, St. Brieux Regional Park has for many years been the site of family oriented recreation.
-So in 1972, the park at St. Brieux became recognized as a Regional Park.
-It was just a few campsites by the water edge and a bathroom.
-The area where the boats launch now was the beach and boat launch area.
-The area we describe as the beach loop was just picnic sites with cement picnic tables – which only 2 cement picnic tables are left now!
-The municipalities of the R.M. of Flett’s Springs no. 429, R.M. of Lake Lenore No. 399, and village of St. Brieux are the ones who made application to establish the Park as a Regional Park.
-Those present in 1972 as representatives of these municipalities and who made the application were Joby Bedard, Paul Kernaleguen, Melvin Folden, Arvel Rheaume, Lawrence Bernard, Pierre Coquet, Leo Senecal, Arsene Gallays, and Donatien Coquet.
-These people and many, many local volunteers and support from local businesses made the Park possible and helped in its continued growth.
+Established in 1972, St. Brieux Regional Park has been the site of family-oriented recreation for many years.
+At this time, the campground housed just a few campsites by the water edge and a bathroom.
+The area where the boats launch now exist was the beach and boat launch area and the area we call the Beach Loop was just picnic sites with cement picnic tables, two of which still exist!
+Our contributing partners – R.M. of Flett’s Springs no. 429, R.M. of Lake Lenore No. 399, and Town of St. Brieux – made the application to establish the park as a regional park.
+We continue to thank the following 1972 representatives – Joby Bedard, Paul Kernaleguen, Melvin Folden, Arvel Rheaume, Lawrence Bernard, Pierre Coquet, Leo Senecal, Arsene Gallays, and Donatien Coquet – for their hard work in establishing our regional park.
+These individuals and many local businesses and volunteers are the reason we continue to grow and succeed.

-On site is the former Roman Catholic Rectory, built circa 1918, with a 1932 addition, and both municipal and Roman Catholic cemeteries attracting both buffs and genealogists.
+On site is the former Roman Catholic Rectory – built circa 1918, with a 1932 addition – and municipal and Roman Catholic cemeteries attracting both buffs and genealogists.
 There is also a historic monument to the 1904 settlers of the area, a replica of the first church in St. Brieux, and a cross that marks the church’s 25th anniversary celebration.
-The St. Brieux Museum which houses artifacts from local early settlers, is only a short walk from the park.
+The St. Brieux Museum, which houses artifacts from local early settlers, is only a short walk from the park.

-In 1982, some local citizens had a dream to convert a cow pasture, rock pile and dump into a golf course within St. Brieux Regional Park.
-These men with this dream were: Frank Bourgault, Lionel Boyer, Pierre Coquet, Wilf Dube, George Galambos, Joseph Laczko, Emeril Robert, and Marcel Thomas and just like the plaque says without the effort of these individuals our golf course would not exist today.
+In 1982, some local residents had a dream to convert a cow pasture, rock pile, and dump into a golf course within St. Brieux Regional Park.
+We thank the following individuals for their fantastic ideas and hard work: Frank Bourgault, Lionel Boyer, Pierre Coquet, Wilf Dube, George Galambos, Joseph Laczko, Emeril Robert, and Marcel Thomas.
+Without the effort of these individuals, our golf course would not exist today.

-Town of St. Brieux gives patrons the convenience of being within biking and walking distance.
-The town provides a variety of services such as: restaurants, grocery stores, hardware stores, gift shop, garage & car dealership, hotel, gas stations (with propane), car wash, financial institution with ATM and interac, movie theater, museum, coin operated laundry facilities, meat market/butcher shop, liquor store.
+The Town of St. Brieux gives patrons the convenience of being within biking and walking distance to a variety of services such as: restaurants, grocery stores, hardware stores, gift shops, a garage, hotel, gas station, car wash, financial institution with ATM, movie theater, museum, coin operated laundry facilities, meat market and butcher shop, and liquor store.